oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 ## Task 9: Add Participant Organizations to Network

-To join the partner organizations to your network, you need to export their settings and import them into the founder.
+Configure the Blockchain Instances (Step3) to join the partner organizations to your network, you need to export their settings and import them into the founder.

 1. Access the 'Service Console' from the 'dealer1' instance.
 You will see a wizard and steps 'To join a network':